vithunshrish-svg/finalProjectStarWarsPlatformerEscapeRoom/README.md

 ## What idea(s) do you have for your final project?

-A Star wars themed 2d platformer or escape room using dictionaries and series of loops and algorithms.
+A Financial literacy themed 2d escape room using dictionaries and series of loops and algorithms.
+Uses dictionaries to store rooms and data, gameplay loops, and conditions for decision making.
+Pygame.

 ## If you plan to collaborate with one or two classmates, what are their names?